Flow cytometry

-Flow cytometry (FC) is a technique used to detect and measure physical and chemical characteristics of a population of cells or particles.
+Flow cytometry (FC) is a technique used to detect and measure the physical and chemical characteristics of a population of cells or particles.

 In this process, a sample containing cells or particles is suspended in a fluid and injected into the flow cytometer instrument.
 The sample is focused to ideally flow one cell at a time through a laser beam, where the light scattered is characteristic to the cells and their components.
 Cells are often labeled with fluorescent markers so light is absorbed and then emitted in a band of wavelengths.
 Tens of thousands of cells can be quickly examined and the data gathered are processed by a computer.

 Flow cytometry is routinely used in basic research, clinical practice, and clinical trials.
 Uses for flow cytometry include: